Elections in Nepal

-There are three types of elections in Nepal: elections to the Federal Parliament, elections to the provincial assemblies and elections to the local government.
-Within each of these categories there may be by-elections as well as general elections.
-Currently three electoral systems are used: parallel voting for House of Representatives and provincial assemblies, Single transferable vote for National Assembly and first past the post for local elections.
+There are three types of elections in Nepal: elections to the federal parliament, elections to the provincial assemblies and elections to the local government.
+Within each of these categories, there may be by-elections as well as general elections.
+Currently three electoral systems are used: parallel voting for the House of Representatives and provincial assemblies, single transferable vote for the National Assembly, and first-past-the-post for local elections.